No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 What are Opioids?

 Opioids are a unique class of drugs in that they include both legal and illegal variations.
-Prescription opioids such as oxycodone (OxyContin), hydrocodone (Vicodin), morphine, and codeine are commonly administered to treat chronic or severe pain, often after surgery or severe injury.
+Prescription opioids such as oxycodone (OxyContin), hydrocodone (Vicodin), different forms of morphine, and codeine are commonly administered to treat chronic or severe pain, often after surgery or severe injury.
 Illegal opioids, such as heroin and fentanyl, are often made synthetically and can be cut with other substances.

 Legal or illegal, opioids work by binding to opioid receptors in the brain and other parts of the body.
 This is what makes the body and brain think that it is no longer in pain, while also producing feelings of relaxation and euphoria.